gvd/kdtree/README.md

-kdtree
+# kdtree
 ======

 K-d tree implementation in C++

 Templated k-d tree example that makes use of boost geometry point classes.
-The k-d tree is build in bulk and currently only supports 2D points.
+The k-d tree is build in bulk and supports N dimensions.
+The implementation contains a recursive and iterative nearest neihgbor implementation.